kangjoa/OOP_A1/readme.md

 - Python

 ## How to Run:
-- To run `BankAccount.py` and see the three examples for each bank account, go to terminal and type:
+- To run `BankAccount.py` and see the three examples for each bank account, go to terminal, navigate to directory where file is stored, and type:
   - `python3 BankAccount.py`